Description

 'The Maximum Drawdown Duration is an extension of the Maximum Drawdown.
 However, this metric does not explain the drawdown in dollars or percentages, rather in days, weeks, or months.
 It is the length of time the account was in the Max Drawdown.
 A Max Drawdown measures a retrenchment from when an equity curve reaches a new high.
 It’s the maximum an account lost during that retrenchment.
 This method is applied because a valley can’t be measured until a new high occurs.
 Once the new high is reached, the percentage change from the old high to the bottom of the largest trough is recorded.'

-• The maximum days below previous high over 5 years of Incyte is 928 days, which is larger, thus worse compared to the benchmark SPY (488 days) in the same period.
+• Looking at the maximum time in days below previous high water mark of 1146 days in the last 5 years of Incyte, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 703 days is greater, thus worse.
+• During the last 3 years, the maximum days below previous high is 511 days, which is greater, thus worse than the value of 325 days from the benchmark.

 AveDuration: